samsquire/ideas2/README.md

 # 98. Business cloud

-Provision people and provisioning of real life things and the commoditisation of business plans.
-Schedule people, buildings, vehicles from one central website.
+A marketplace of business space, business services, employment, produces and services that can be provisioned by code through the commodisation of all business plans so that real life businesses can be created by software.
+Schedule people, buildings, vehicles from one central place.

 # 99.